saryal07/hr-group-project/server/DOCUMENT_UPLOAD_README.md

 - File metadata (name, type, size, path)
 - Document type and description
 - Upload date and verification status
+- Step order (for OPT workflow documents only)
+- HR feedback and review information (for workflow documents)
 - Timestamps for creation and updates

 ## Testing